taarna23/chunk_manager_gdscript/README.md

 ## Installation

 1. Clone the repository or download the source code.
-2. Place the `ChunkManager.cs` file in your Godot project under the appropriate directory (e.g., `Scripts/`).
+2. Place the `ChunkManager.gd` file in your Godot project under the appropriate directory (e.g., `Scripts/`).

 ## Usage